bkw777/NODE_DATAPAC/README.md

 Here is some disorganized [INFO](software/) mostly gathered from the [M100SIG archive](https://github.com/LivingM100SIG/Living_M100SIG) and [club100](http://www.club100.org).

-TLDR: To use the hardware, install [RAMDSK.CO](software/RAMDSK/), and what you get is a 128K or 256K ram disk.
+TLDR: To use the hardware, install [RAMDSK.CO](software/RAMDSK/), and what you get is a 256K ram disk.

-The enclosure printing says 256K, and the circuit is all there to support 256K, but my 2 units only had 128K installed.
+The printing on the enclosure says 256K, and the circuit is all there to support 256K, but my 2 units only had 128K installed.
-There are footprints on the PCB for 4 x 32K sram chips, for a total of 128K.
+There are footprints on the PCB for only 4 32K sram chips, for a total of 128K.
-To get 256K, a 2nd set of 4 chips are piggybacked on top of the first 4, with only pin 20 bent out and connected to the pcb instead of to the chip below.
+To get 256K, a 2nd set of chips are piggybacked on top of the first 4, each with pin 20 bent out and connected to the pcb instead of to the chip below, and all other pins connected to the chip below.
 No other parts or changes are needed.
+I have verified this by doing it.

 ![](REF/NODE_DATAPAC_256K_1.jpg)
 ![](REF/NODE_DATAPAC_256K_2.jpg)